 The tissue inside of your uterus is called endometrium.
 Each month, your hormones cause the endometrium to thicken in preparation for ovulation.
 If pregnancy results, the fertilized egg attaches to the tissue and begins to grow.
 When you’re not pregnant, the uterine lining sheds - causing that wonderful process called menstruation.

-If someone has endometriosis, the tissue develops outside of the uterus, most commonly on ovaries, fallopian tubes, and the tissue lining the pelvis.
-Tissue outside of the uterus can’t exit the body during menstruation, so although it thickens and breaks down with each menstrual cycle just like it would inside the uterus, it has no way to exit the body and becomes trapped.
+If someone has endometriosis, similar tissue develops outside of the uterus, most commonly on ovaries, fallopian tubes, and the tissue lining the pelvis.
+Tissue outside of the uterus can’t exit the body during menstruation, so although it thickens and breaks down with each menstrual cycle - just like it would inside the uterus - it has no way to exit the body and becomes trapped.

 When this tissue develops on the ovaries, it can create fluid filled sacs (cysts).
 Endometriosis can also cause scarring of the reproductive organs, which may cause the reproductive organs to stick together.
 These issues can create fertility challenges in people who hope to become pregnant.